-Over the centuries there have been hundreds of documented cases of serial murder around the world but the term “serial killer” is relatively new.
-Up until the 1970s, serial killers were generally called mass murderers by both the criminal justice system and the media.
+Over the centuries, there have been hundreds of documented cases of serial murder around the world, but the term “serial killer” is relatively new.
+Up until the 1970s in the U.S., serial killers were generally called mass murderers by both the criminal justice system and the media.

 A mass murder normally occurs when the perpetrator, who is often deeply troubled, suffers a psychotic break from reality and strikes out at his/her perceived tormentors in a blitz-like attack.
 Unlike serial killers, mass murderers are frequently, but not always, killed at the scene of the crime.
 Sometimes, they are shot by law enforcement officers called to the crime scene, while other times mass murderers will take their own lives in a final act of suicide.